 How To Study JEE Physics Efficiently

-Do not write formulas as one long list.
-Group them under labels like "constant acceleration," "energy conservation," "point-charge field," or "thin lens."
+Build a model-first formula sheet: group formulas under labels like "constant acceleration," "energy conservation," "point-charge field," or "thin lens."
 The label is what helps you choose correctly under time pressure.

-That classification tells you what to fix next.
-A setup error means your physical model was wrong.
-An algebra error means your model may have been right but your execution broke.
+Review mistakes by type: concept error, setup error, algebra error, or speed error.
+A setup error means your physical model was wrong; an algebra error means the model may have been right but execution broke.

 Need help with a problem?